donaldjnavarro/game-turntaking-fight/ideas.md

-### Time Visibility
-- Enemy Speed: The user gets semi-reliable view into how long until their opponent's next action

-### Vigor
-- Uses:
-  - Action Cost: Actions have a Vigor cost in addition to a Time Requirement
-  - Opposed Challenges: To determine who wins physical contests, ie if your attack hits or not, or perhaps how much it damages
-- Max Vigor: Each actor has a personal max
-- Refreshing Vigor: Vigor is replenished each tick, so if you don't spend much vigor with your action then you will "rest" with a net gain
-  - Refreshing on individual ticks also means that there may be reasons to wait even when you can act, which feels more organic

 #### Damaging Vigor
 - Actions that damage your opponent's Vigor are a good way to "wear your opponent down" before a decisive action